On this page:

 For entry into any teacher education qualification, you will need to be assessed and accepted by the Faculty of Education as suitable for the teaching profession.
 This involves meeting set criteria, having supportive referees, making declarations about any criminal convictions or health and disability issues, being proficient in the English language and successfully taking part in an assessment exercise.
 Go to admission and entrance for more information about entry to teacher education qualifications.

-The conjoint degrees are structured in such a way that study in your first and second years will be mainly in your teaching subject disciplines.
+The conjoint degree programme is structured in such a way that study in your first and second years will be mainly in your teaching subject disciplines.
 The subsequent years introduce the BTeach components in combination with subject courses.

 In the third and fourth years of your programme you will spend one trimester of each year in full-time BTeach study.
 In these trimesters you will have teaching experiences totalling 14 weeks.

-Students should normally major in one subject from the conjoint degree table, and will take a second subject (from a separate curriculum area in the same table) to 200 level.
+Students should normally major in one subject from table below, and take a second subject (from a separate curriculum area in the same table) to 200 level.

-If you wish to do two full majors in your conjoint degree, and/or choose your second teaching subject from an area not in your degree table (ie from another degree) you should discuss this with your Faculty Student Academic Services Office or with Student Recruitment, Admission and Orientation.
+If you wish to do two full majors in your conjoint degree programme, and/or choose your second teaching subject from an area not in your degree table (ie from another degree) you should discuss this with your Faculty Student Academic Services Office.

-An alternative pathway into teaching involves completing a degree (with appropriate subjects for those aiming for secondary teaching) and then applying to enrol in a Graduate Diploma of Teaching (ECE, Primary or Secondary).
+An alternative pathway into teaching involves completing a degree (with appropriate subjects for those aiming for secondary teaching) and then applying to enrol in a one year teacher education programme for graduates.
+Options are a Graduate Diploma of Teaching (Primary, Secondary or Early Childhood) or a Master of Teaching and Learning (Primary or Secondary).

 In special circumstances selected courses from subjects outside this list may be approved for the 200-level subject.
 The individual programmes of all students will be the focus of advice and approval during enrolment.